Chronic Illness – The Users Guide

 How can you create an empowering new life, with your Chronic Illness?

 The first thing to remember is that regardless of your intentions, any goal you set will, from time to time, be totally derailed by your chronic illness.
-This will happen from time to time.
+This will happen to you – be prepared to accept that this is now part of your life.
 You will make plans to do certain things, or meet people at a certain time and place, and wake up on the day to discover that today, you aren’t going anywhere – your chronic illness has stepped in and changed your plans!
 That’s OK, because to do this right, you need to learn to build in that degree of flexibility.
 Getting to a point where you can accept this fact may be a huge goal in itself.

 What you need is a supportive environment, a framework in which to run your life so that as much as possible of the daily challenges of being motivated and inspired, forward and outward thinking are handled for you.
 You need to have a goals framework in place that is flexible, and still inspirational.
 You need to be tracking your progress and successes, consolidating them so that you feel the experiences of success daily – regardless of the size of the success (everyone needs to do this) to continue to feel empowered.